 Prior authorization (approval in advance) is required before you receive certain outpatient surgical services and certain biologics, biosimilars and professionally administered drugs.
 Certain biologics, biosimilars and professionally administered drugs may be subject to step therapy requirements.
-In certain cases, it is possible to get an exception to step therapy requirements; please see Exception Drugs or Prescription Specialty Drugs.
+In certain cases, it is possible to get an exception to step therapy requirements; please see Exceptions to Step Therapy in Prescription Drugs or Prescription Specialty Drugs.